I love you. Just three tiny words made up of a mere eight letters that somehow manage to cause an infinite amount of joy and heartache.

 Of course, you’re hoping that when you declare your love for someone that they will, immediately and without any hint of hesitation, tell you that they love you too.
 Unfortunately, most of us have nightmares about them replying “and I love spending time with you…” and the whole thing crumbling about our ears.

 It’s a very strong relationship that can recover from one person declaring their love, and the other one not being quite there yet.
 Sure, love is meant to be unconditional and not based on whether it’s reciprocated, but let’s be realistic.
 In practice, it’s not easy to tell someone you love them and not have them say it back.
 If you can handle that, I salute you.

-If you’re wondering when the right time is to say the words, you’ve come to the right place.
+If you’re wondering when the right time is to say “I love you,” you’ve come to the right place.
 Here are a few signs to look out for:

 1. You’ve Been Together For A While